United States. Suffering from terminal lung cancer, he was saved by a double transplant

 Albert Khoury’s symptoms appeared in early 2020: back pain, sneezing, chills, cough… This Chicago construction worker first thought it was Covid-19, before starting to cough blood and call his doctor.
 Tests reveal stage 1 cancer.

-“But because of the wave of Covid-19, I could not start treatment immediately,” he said in a statement.
+“But because of the wave of Covid-19, I might not start treatment immediately,” he said in a statement.
 In July 2020, his cancer had worsened, at stage 2.
 And the chemotherapy did not prevent it from progressing further, at stages 3 then 4.

-He had been told that he would not survive it, when his sister told him about lung transplants at Northwestern Medicine Hospital, a pioneer in this field.
+He had been told that he would not survive it, when his sister told him regarding lung transplants at Northwestern Medicine Hospital, a pioneer in this field.
 In 2020, a team led by surgeon Ankit Bharat had already performed a double transplant on a young woman whose lungs had been ravaged by Covid-19.

 A meticulous six-hour operation